WrittenbyTiana/Skilharvest-Student-Demographic-Analysis/README.md

 # Skilharvest-Student-Demographic-Analysis

 This is a group project that analyzes basic demographic information collected from a Google Form survey conducted among students in a class.
-The information includes age group, name, educational level, geographic information, and more.
+The information includes age group, name, educational level, geographic information and more.
 The following documentation provides an overview of the project, insights derived from the data, and recommendations based on the analysis.

 ## Table of Contents
 - [Overview](#overview)